GimelStudio/gimelstudio.github.io/README.md

-# Gimel Studio website
+# Gimel Studio Website

-Currently, just the home landing-page telling about the goals for the next step of Gimel Studio development.
+[Landing page](https://gimelstudio.github.io) about the goals for the next steps of Gimel Studio’s development

-# License
+## License

 The source code is licensed under the Apache 2.0 License.
 Website design is © 2021, Noah Rahm and contributors.